 Résumé — A one-page summary of one's employment experience and accomplishments.

 Résumé Book — A collection of the résumés of students who are searching for a job.
-The OCS publishes four books each year, one containing résumés of candidates for full-time positions, one containing résumés of students seeking positions (summer or full-time) in the labor movement, one containing résumés of minority students enrolled in the ILR School, and one containing résumés of international students looking for internships or full-time positions abroad or in the U.S. Many organizations receive these books and use them to identify students they are interested in interviewing.
+The OCS publishes three books each year, one containing résumés of students seeking positions (summer or full-time) in the labor movement, one containing résumés of minority students enrolled in the ILR School, and one containing résumés of international students looking for internships or full-time positions abroad or in the U.S. Many organizations receive these books and use them to identify students they are interested in interviewing.

 Schedule — A day of interviews for a particular recruiter.
 The number of slots in a schedule depends on the length of the interview.
 If a company has 30-minute interviews, 12 slots will be available; 45-minute interviews accommodate 9 students on a schedule.